 Bordeaux wine has been celebrated as the best wine in the world for hundreds of years.
 Leading the charge are the famous First Growths: Lafite, Latour, Mouton, Haut Brion and Margaux.
 While every wine lover in the world wants to visit these top chateaux in Bordeaux, gaining an invitation can be difficult.
 But don’t worry, with over 3000 estates in the greater Bordeaux area, there are plenty of other amazing châteaux and elegant wines to enjoy.
 Find below our pick of some of the best chateaux to visit in Bordeaux.

 Named after the 1299 Archbishop of Bordeaux, who would later become Pope Clement V, this Château is a Pessac estate celebrated for both its red and white wines.
 One of the oldest documented wine-producing estates in Bordeaux, the estate today celebrates its visitors with tours, unique workshop offerings and more.
 Watch the video below to see the life of the estate.

-This is probably the most architecturally unique estate in the Medoc, with its distinctly Asian influence.
+One of the reasons Cos d'Estournel makes our list as one of the best chateaux in Bordeaux is down to it being probably the most architecturally unique estate in the Medoc, with its distinctly Asian influence.
 Perched across the street from Château Lafite Rothschild, this leading Second Growth Saint-Estèphe estate produces stunning wines from a state-of-the-art facility.